 CT Coffee & Coconuts serves brunch food all day long.
 See our Amsterdam brunch guide for more details.

 CT Coffee & Coconuts is located at Ceintuurbaan 282-284, 1072 GK Amsterdam, Netherlands.

-Lot Sixty One’s main location is right by the Foodhallen, Amsterdam’s trendy-as-Brooklyn food hall.
+Lot61’s main location is right by the Foodhallen, Amsterdam’s trendy-as-Brooklyn hall filled with Amsterdam food favorites.
 Though we made it to the Foodhallen, we somehow missed the cafe.
-Lucky for us, we made it to Lot Sixty One’s smaller location inside Urban Outfitters not once but twice.
+Lucky for us, we made it to Lot61’ssmaller location inside Urban Outfitters not once but twice.

 We first heard about Bocca while eating brunch at Betty Blue.
 When we discovered that Bocca has a sit-down cafe in addition to a wholesale operation, we had to check it out.
 Its central location made our visit a no-brainer.

 Located just blocks from the massive Rijksmuseum, Bocca has ample seating for locals and travelers who want to take a coffee break in the middle of town.
 A table in the back is reserved for those who want to use laptops while they drink their coffee.

 Though we typically order cappuccinos at specialty coffee shops, we couldn’t resist ordering iced lattes at Bocca.
 Not only did they look good, but we were highly parched after traversing the city in 4o+ degree (Celcius!) weather.
 The chilled coffee tasted as good as we expected and cooled us down on the hot summer day.

 Sign up for a workshop.
 Bocca School of Coffee offers affordable classes for coffee enthusiasts who want to improve their coffee skills.

 Bocca Coffee is located at Kerkstraat 96HS, 1017 GP Amsterdam, Netherlands.